 Strategies to help your next grant proposal stand out

+When creating a strong grant proposal, there are a few things to keep in mind.
 Putting together a grant proposal can be time-consuming and even frustrating if you do not have a strong concept around the key points you want to emphasize.
-With a solid game plan before beginning your proposal, you can save yourself time and create a grant proposal that will shine
+With a solid game plan before beginning your proposal, you can save yourself time and create a grant proposal that will shine.

 Step 1: Think about Your “Why” from a Funder’s Perspective